 Alternatives to Filing a Pharmaceutical Company Whistleblower Claim

-The first thing that anyone can do under these circumstances really is call a lawyer, because you may think you don’t have a whistleblower case but then figure out that you do after talking with legal counsel.
+The first thing that anyone can do under these circumstances is to call a lawyer because you may think you do not have a whistleblower case but then figure out that you do after talking with legal counsel.
 It is hard to know in isolation without talking to someone.
-If you don’t have a case, there is always the Food & Drug Administration, and other government agencies that a person can still report to, but I think determining whether or not you have got a whistleblower case with an attorney in Washington, D.C. is the smartest move first of all.
+If you do not have a case, there is always the Food & Drug Administration and other government agencies that a person can still report to, but I think determining whether or not you have got a whistleblower case with an attorney in Washington, D.C. is the smartest move first of all.

 If it is a major issue, such as an issue of safety, and it is a False Claims Act case, that is usually the best way to get the government involved in dealing with the safety issue too.
 So typically, the first thing to do would be is to talk to a lawyer in Washington, D.C. and see what you have got and go from there.